 Rotating positions is one of the most important principles in the structure and operation of a local group.
 When you find it is time to pass on this work of love to your successor, please inform the Cleveland District Office so we can update our mailing list, group information records etc., and so that we may welcome them.

 A Secretary needs to be a responsible individual who is going to be committed and accountable to the Group.
-Duties can include but are not limited to the following: Like chairpersons, secretaries need to be good all-around group servants.
+Like chairpersons, secretaries need to be good all-around group servants.
 For groups that have no chairpersons, they may perform the tasks associated with that position.
-While each group has its own procedures, the secretary is generally expected to:
+While each group has its own procedures, the secretary is generally expected, but are not limited to the following: